gaoxin492/MVP/README.md

-# MVP: Multi-View Permutation of Variational Auto-Encoders (MVP)
+# [ICLR 2025] MVP: Multi-View Permutation of Variational Auto-Encoders (MVP)

-This repository provides the implementation of the Multi-View Permutation of Variational Auto-Encoders (MVP) method for handling incomplete multi-view data in representation learning tasks.
+Welcome to the official implementation of **MVP** (Multi-View Permutation of Variational Auto-Encoders), designed for tackling incomplete multi-view data in representation learning tasks.

-## Overview
+## 🚀 Overview

-Multi-view learning often encounters challenges due to missing data in one or more views.
-MVP leverages a novel cyclic permutation strategy and a variational inference framework to establish inter-view correspondences, enabling effective representation learning even in the presence of significant missing data.
-The method is validated on various benchmark datasets, including PolyMNIST and MVShapeNet, demonstrating robust performance.
+Multi-view learning often hits roadblocks due to missing data in one or more views.
+MVP steps in with a creative cyclic permutation strategy, paired with a variational inference framework, to establish inter-view correspondences.
+This enables **robust** representation learning, even with significant data gaps.
+We've tested MVP on benchmark datasets like PolyMNIST and MVShapeNet, and it delivers strong performance.

 ---

-## Code Structure
+## 🗂 Code Structure

-The project is organized into the following directories:
+The project is neatly organized into the following directories:

 ```
 MVP/